en

 Workers with contributions prior to January 1, 1996

-Workers who can claim contributions as at 31 December 1995 and who, therefore, fall under the remuneration scheme with payment of the pension under the mixed system, can access the old-age pension in the presence of the 67-year age requirement, to be adjusted to increases in life expectancy from 2027.
+Workers who can claim contributions as at 31 December 1995 and who, therefore, fall under the remuneration scheme with payment of the pension under the mixed system, can access the old-age pension in the presence of the 67-year age requirement, for 2026, 67 years and one month for 2027 and 67 years and 3 months for 2028.

 Together with the age requirement, the additional contribution requirement of at least 20 years must be met; for these purposes, all contributions for any reason paid or credited to the member (work, redemption, voluntary and figurative) must be considered.